Jaka Bizilj: Promoter and producer

+The third edition was held on 15–17 February 2026 under honorary chairwoman Hillary Clinton, with contributions from Speaker Emerita Nancy Pelosi, philosopher Yuval Noah Harari, WHO Director-General Tedros Adhanom Ghebreyesus, heads of state, Nobel Peace laureates and fifty of the world's dissidents.
+The Cinema for Peace and Democracy Gala on 16 February, presented by Bob Geldof, presented the Cinema for Peace Doves and the Noble Prize for Guardians of Democracy.

 Charity

 Bizilj distributed the Bosnian Oscar-winning war-satire "No Man's Land" by Danis Tanovic.

 In 2010, the Cinema for Peace Foundation presented the first Justitia Award to honor the United Nations and UN Secretary-General Ban Ki-moon for establishing and supporting the International Criminal Court.
 The award was presented to Ban Ki-moon by Council of Europe Goodwill Ambassador Bianca Jagger.

 On 8 June 2010, Bizilj hosted the "Sports for Peace" gala during the FIFA World Cup in South Africa, the first FIFA World Cup to take place in Africa.
 The event brought together figures including Ban Ki-moon, South African President Jacob Zuma, Madama Graça Machel, representatives of the Nelson Mandela Foundation, and 1Goal Ambassadors to address the second Millennium Development Goal (MDG): "achieve universal primary education by 2015".

 In 2011, he organized a Cinema for Peace Dinner in Cannes for the first time.
 He also organized a film program and charity dinner to accompany the visit of the 14th Dalai Lama to Wiesbaden, supporting Tibetan culture.

 In January 2012, Bizilj produced the Los Angeles Cinema for Peace premiere, staging "Help Haiti Home" in support of Sean Penn's J/P Haitian Relief Organization.
 In June 2012, an event hosted by Bizilj titled "Art & Cinema for Peace" on the occasion of the Art Basel fair gathered 100 personalities from the world of arts, film, and society in honor of Chinese artist Ai Weiwei.
 This occasion included the premiere of the documentary film "Ai Weiwei - Never Sorry" by Alison Klayman.

 Through Cinema for Peace, Bizilj organized Alexei Navalny's airlift from Russia in 2020 after Navalny's poisoning.